 Thinking about this question, I wanted to mention a story that we witnessed at a few months back.

 That being said, we wanted to take a look at some facts.
-Mechanical engineering is a widespread field with a ton of opportunities.
-So we thought it is illogical to assume that engineers lack jobs due to lack of opportunities.
+Mechanical engineering is a wide field with a ton of opportunities.
+So we thought it is illogical to assume that engineers lack jobs due to a lack of opportunities.
 Here are a few facts that reveal otherwise:

-The image above proves that the automobile industry has been on rise, which would lead to increase in opportunities.
+The image above proves that the automobile industry has been rising, which would lead to an increase in opportunities.
 As of September 2018, the IBEF (India Brand Equity Foundation) revealed the following numbers.
 You can find the whole article

-Overall, the engineering industry has witnessed growth in the past few years and hence, opportunities for engineers are on rise.
+Overall, the engineering industry has witnessed growth in the past few years and hence, opportunities for engineers are rising.
 Yet, mechanical and other engineers find themselves jobless.
 Why?
 The answer is simple – We lack the skill set the industry expects us to have.

-For example, take a look at what the some of the job openings list as requirements:
+For example, take a look at what some of the job openings list as requirements:

 A look at the skill set the employers expect reveals that just four years of education and a degree is not enough.
 The educational institutions do not equip us enough to make us experts in numerical analysis tools or other software.
 In fact, I would say that it is our job to ensure that we make experts of ourselves.
 The easiest way to become recruitable, if you are someone who is technically well equipped is to learn a programming language.
 Understanding how you can automate mechanical engineering concepts using Python or Matlab helps you stand out in any technical interview.
 Next, we need to start working on projects for ourselves.
 In colleges/universities we work at most on 2-4 projects.
 If we could spend extra time on learning a couple of other software like or and work on some engineering projects ourselves, it would be a great asset to our portfolio.

-Speaking of portfolio, the industries today care more about your practical experience rather than your degree.
+Speaking of the portfolio, the industries today care more about your practical experience rather than your degree.
 A diploma holder with good experience can work equal or above a graduate with less experience.
 How?
-Because the former carries around a portfolio that speaks more about hands-on experience than the latter.
-What your portfolio testifies about your skill set is more important than the degree you carry.
+Because the former carries around a portfolio that speaks more about the hands-on experience than the latter.
+What your portfolio testifies about your skillset is more important than the degree you carry.
 It is therefore more important to build your portfolio by working on projects or doing internships.